Next Club Meeting -- January

 Origins and purpose

-During the 8th VERSIM workshop, we had several opportunities to discuss science and the future of our group.
+During the 8th VERSIM workshop in 2018, we had several opportunities to discuss science and the future of our group.
 One of the ideas put forward was the creation of a Journal Club, in which we could discuss a published paper of interest to the VERSIM community.
 In particular, we hope to encourage scientific discussion between students and scientists.

 I'm interested, but how does it work?